 The tongue is examined using both direct and indirect vision.
-The most common place for cancer to occur on the tongue is the lateral border.
+The most common place for cancer to occur on the tongue is the lateral border and the base of the tongue (very high risk area).
 Grasp the tip of the tongue with a gauze square and roll the tongue over on one side to observe the lateral border then repeat for the other side (Figure 48).
 Use the mirror to examine the posterior lateral borders if necessary (Figure 49).

 Have the patient raise the tongue to the roof of the mouth to observe the ventral surface (Figure 50).